Celebrate green & safe

 Shop the season

 For holiday meals, use as many seasonal, regionally-grown and organic foods as possible.
 Farmers markets are a great source for foods, holiday greens and flowers.
 A few farmers markets are still open during the late fall and winter.
-Check their websites for hours and their Covid operating policies.

 You can decorate your home for the holidays or spruce up your table settings with a trip to a second-hand store.
 Check the store’s website in advance for their Covid hours and procedures.
 Can you believe we got every item for this place setting at one local thrift store?
 And the grand total? $15.